Sanctity of the Haramain Sharifian to be guarded any cost

-LAHORE: Ameer, Jamaat-e-Islami, Pakistan, Senator Sirajul Haq, has said that the Haramain e Sharifain were sacred for the Muslims all over the world and they could not allow anyone to undermine their sanctity in any form.
+LAHORE: Jamaat e Islami, Pakistan, Senator Sirajul Haq, has said that the Haramain e Sharifain were sacred for the Muslims all over the world and they could not allow anyone to undermine their sanctity in any form.

 He was addressing the Pakistani community at Jeddah during his current visit to the holy land.